andrew/ultimate-awesome/README.md

 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-0data](https://github.com/0dataapp/awesome-0data) - Resources around owning your data 100%.
 - [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
-- [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-kurds](https://github.com/DevelopersTree/awesome-kurds) - A curated list of awesome Kurds.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.